dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 rosrun dji_ros dji_ros
 ~~~

-Note: The command selection depends on in which way you store the activation infomation.
+Note: The above command selection depends on the way you store the activation infomation.

 The ROS server node will first check your activation data.
-Then it will start running and able to accept commands if the checking of your activation information is successful.
+If the check of your activation information is successful, it will start running and been able to accept commands.

 ---
-Please make sure you have started the server node already and then run the example client node by entering the following commands.
+Please make sure you have started the server node and then run the example client node by entering the following command.

 ~~~bash
 rosrun dji_ros dji_ros_client
 ~~~

-There is a menu with serveral functional choices you can try on your drone in the client node.
+You can now try the different functions shown in the menu in the client node.

 ---

-The drone's status are published following our message type together with the [odometry](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html) message type.
+The status of the UAV are published following our message type together with the [odometry](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html) message type.

 You can find the topic you want by `rostopic list` and query the data inside using either `rostopic echo [topic name]` or subscribe to the topic by your own ROS node.